maratsubkhankulov/mittent/README.md

-# Intermittent Faster!
+# Mittent
-(not live yet)

-This is a webapp that tracks your meals and presents your eating habits graphically.
+A meal tracker.
 Use it to try out intermittent fasting.
 It's all the rage right now.

-## Installation
+# Installation

- 1. hg clone <intermittent faster repo>
+ 1. hg clone {intermittent faster repo}
  2. start up your favorite HTTP server
  3. point your browser at index.html